wdporter/i-am-that-vuepress/60-live-facts-not-fancies/readme.md

 **Q:**&ensp;Nevertheless, the evil is real.

 **M:**&ensp;Not more real than you are.
-Evil is in the wrong approach to problems creäted by misunderstanding and misuse.
+Evil is in the wrong approach to problems created by misunderstanding and misuse.
 It is a vicious circle.

 **Q:**&ensp;Can the circle be broken?